Rovitogaming/HtmlEVTools/README.md

 An HTML web app that contains some tools I thought were useful mainly for myself.

-The electric vehicle I own doesn't have any way of setting a charge percent limit, so I created this web app to make calculating what time to set the charge timer to very easy
+The electric vehicle I own doesn't have any way of setting a charge percent limit, so I created this web app to make calculating what time to set the charge timer to very easy.

 I figure I'll add more features as I see fit but currently the features are:

 Features: